-The Partnership held a CLeaR workshop, and the Public Health England (PHE) CLeaR self-assessment tool was completed.
+The Partnership held a CLeaR workshop, and the Public Health England (PHE) CLeaR selfassessment tool was completed.
 Good practice as well as some areas of improvement were identified.
-Using the PHE evidence review, the findings from the CLeaR self-assessment and local data from both the Adult Lifestyle Survey and the Health Related Behaviours Survey, a draft strategy and alcohol action plan was developed.
+Using the PHE evidence review, the findings from the CLeaR self-assessment and local data from both the Adult Lifestyle Survey and the HRB Survey, a draft strategy and alcohol action plan was developed.
 This provided a local framework to prevent and minimise alcohol-related harms among individuals, families and communities.

-The assessment in Sunderland demonstrated that improvement in partnership working was needed around system working and whilst there was a great deal of positive work being carried out by partners, it was not coordinated to achieve maximum potential outcomes.
+The assessment in Sunderland demonstrated that improvement in partnership working was needed around system working and whilst there was a great deal of positive work being carried out by partners, it was not co-ordinated to achieve maximum potential outcomes.

-Local approaches
+Local Approaches

-Many of the local approaches have been described throughout this strategy however, a number are highlighted below.
+Many of the local approaches have been described throughout this strategy however, a number are listed below.